doktorjet/MechJet/readme.md

 _No compilation needed.
 No dependencies._

-Mostly a wrapper around other programs to perform a rendevzous sequence.
+Mostly a wrapper around other programs to perform a rendezvous sequence.
 Does not use iterative calculations like "Lambert solver".
 Parameter `DST` is wanted final distance from target, defaults to 80 (though it's most likely to end at 100-160).

 ***